 Making treatment decisions

 Whether you have just been diagnosed with cancer or have cancer that has spread or come back, you will have to make a number of decisions about your treatment.
 It can be difficult to decide on the type of treatment to have.
-Ask your specialist to explain all the options and take as much time as you can before making a decision.
+Ask your specialist to explain all the treatment options to you and take as much time as you can before making a decision.

 Learn more about:

 - Decision-making steps